usatlas/AFdocs/tier3docs/UserOnboarding/account.md

 Brookhaven National Lab has two types of accounts.
 1) lightweight Federated Identity account for accessing Jupyter instance at BNL SDCC and 2) full SDCC account which includes access to Jupyter as well as ssh access to analysis facility.

+#### Lightweight Federated Identity Account

 The Federated Identity account is quicker to get and users connect BNL AF resources only through  the Jupyter Hub instance.
-Further details are found
+Further details are found here: [BNL Federated ID Account](account/BNLFederatedID.md)

+#### Full SDCC Account

 The main site for new user sign-up for a full SDCC account is here: [BNL New User Account](https://www.sdcc.bnl.gov/information/getting-started/new-user-account)